 At present, Daria is preparing her Master’s Degree film ELECTRA.
 A POEM in stop motion pixilation technique.

-This online talk was made possible thanks to the support of the Broadcast Authority of Ireland.
+This online talk was made possible thanks to the support of Screen Skills Ireland.